About This Drug

 - Changes in your central nervous system can happen.
 The central nervous system is made up of your brain and spinal cord.
 You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), have trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, seizures or coma.
 If you start to have any of these symptoms let your doctor know right away.

 - This drug may impair your ability to drive or use machinery.
-This drug may increase the risk of falling.
+Do not participate in activities where a sudden loss of consciousness could cause harm to you or others around you.
+This drug may also increase the risk of falling.
 Use caution and tell your nurse or doctor if you feel dizzy.

 How to Take Your Medication